Aloidendron ramosissimum

 Aloidendron ramosissimum (formerly Aloe ramosissima), or the maiden's quiver tree, is a species of endangered succulent flowering plant in the family Asphodelaceae (order Asparagales) found in southern Africa.

 Distribution

-A is endemic to the Richtersveld, at the border between northwestern South Africa and southern Namibia, where it grows on desert slopes and in ravines, as well as some open, flat areas.
+A. ramosissimum is endemic to the Richtersveld, at the border between northwestern South Africa and southern Namibia, where it grows on desert slopes and in ravines, as well as some open, flat areas.
 In Namibia, it is known from the southern inland Ilkaras (Karas) Region, north of the border with South Africa.
 Its range continues into the Northern Cape province, having been observed as far south as Springbok.

 Description

 A. ramosissimum is similar in appearance to A. dichotomum, or even the larger A. barberae, but grows bushier and shorter in stature.
 The plant rarely exceeds 60 centimeters (approx. 2 ft) in height; select, undisturbed specimens may reach 1.22-1.5 m (between 4–5 ft).
 A. ramosissimum's validity as a distinct species has also been debated; it has been treated as both a variety and a subspecies of A. dichotomum.